Rouge National Urban Park: Park history

 The original Rouge Park was established in 1995 by the Province of Ontario in partnership with cities of Toronto, Markham and Pickering and the Toronto and Region Conservation Authority.
-The original park consisted of approximately 40 square kilometres of parkland in Toronto, Markham and Pickering.
+The original park consisted of approximately 40 square kilometres (approximately 10,000 acres) of parkland in Toronto, Markham and Pickering.

 Parks Canada first committed to work towards the creation of Rouge National Urban Park in 2011, following a review of the former regional Rouge Park's governance, organization and finance, which recommended the creation of a national urban park.

 In laying the groundwork for the park's establishment, Parks Canada has consulted and collaborated with over 20,000 Canadians and 200 organizations, including Indigenous People, all levels of government, community groups, conservationists, farmers and residents.

 The most well-known part of the original Rouge Park, near the Toronto Zoo and Rouge Beach areas, remain open and are managed on an interim basis by the Toronto and Region Conservation Authority in partnership with Parks Canada and municipalities.
 As Rouge National Urban Park becomes fully operational, former Rouge Park lands will transfer to Parks Canada and become part of the much larger (79.1 km2) Rouge National Urban Park.
 Most remaining 'Rouge Park' lands were expected to transfer to Parks Canada in 2017.

-Once fully established, Rouge National Urban Park will be the largest urban protected area in North America.
-It stretches from Lake Ontario in the south, north to the post-glacial Oak Ridges Moraine in the north.

-April 1, 2015, Transport Canada transferred the first lands that would make up Rouge National Urban Park to Parks Canada - 19.1 km2 in the north end of the park in the City of Markham.
+On 1 April 2015, Transport Canada transferred the first lands that would make up Rouge National Urban Park to Parks Canada - 19.1 km2 in the north end of the park in the City of Markham.
 On May 15, 2015, the Rouge National Urban Park Act came into force, formally establishing Rouge National Urban Park.
+The park became the largest urban protected area in North America, stretching from Lake Ontario in the south to the post-glacial Oak Ridges Moraine in the north.

+In October 2017, Ontario handed 22.8 km2 of land to Parks Canada, consisting of 6.5 km2 owned by the province, 15.2 km2 managed by the Toronto and Region Conservation Authority, and 1.1 km2 managed by the City of Markham.
+Farmers already cultivating land within the subsumed park were granted leases up to thirty years by the federal government.
+This transfer brought 80 percent of the identified 79.1 km2 under the management of Parks Canada.
+On January 27, 2025, Transport Canada transferred the remaining portion of the Pickering Airport Lands to the national park.
+It had been held by the Canadian federal government since 1972 with the intention of building an airport, but the plan was officially canceled in 2025.

 The park is open with free admission to visitors 365 days per year, though there are camping fees.
 There are currently over 12 kilometres of rustic hiking trails in the Toronto and Markham areas of the park, though Parks Canada has plans to significantly expand the trail network and provide a contiguous link from Lake Ontario to the Oak Ridges Moraine.
 In Toronto, the park is accessible by public transportation by TTC and GO Transit.